-Singing is a skill and just like any other how much a person practice denotes where he stands.
+Singing is a skill and just like any other how much practice a person does denote where he stands in the crowd.
 Practicing a skill helps you improve it and practice is what that separates extraordinary from the crowd.
 Thinking of getting better at a skill without practicing is just like thinking of fishing without going to the sea (or any other water body).

 DAILY TYPICAL PRACTICE TIME

 |Intermediate||1 hour or more|

 |Professional||2 hours or more|